Home Heat Pump Guide

 Filter Cleaning and Replacement

-• Heating circuit strainer: A mesh filter on the water circuit that catches debris from the pipework.
-This should be removed, cleaned, and refitted.
-A blocked strainer reduces water flow and can cause the heat pump to lock out on flow errors.
+• Heating circuit strainer: A mesh filter on the water circuit that catches debris from the pipework, removed and cleaned

-• Air filters (on some models): Some heat pump models, particularly air-to-air units, have washable air filters that need cleaning
+• Air filters (on some models): Some heat pump models have washable air filters that need cleaning

 Electrical Checks

-• Supply voltage: Verifying that the electrical supply to the heat pump is within the manufacturer's specified range
+• Supply voltage: Verifying electrical supply is within the manufacturer's range

-• Current draw: Measuring the compressor's running current and comparing it to the rated value.
-Higher than normal current draw can indicate a failing compressor or refrigerant issue.
+• Current draw: Measuring the compressor's running current against the rated value

 • Earth continuity: Checking that the earth connection is sound

-• Capacitors: Testing run and start capacitors where applicable, as these degrade over time and can cause starting problems
+• Capacitors: Testing run and start capacitors where applicable

 Controls and Settings Review